Johnson unveils Queen’s Speech crackdown on foreign offenders

 At the same time ministers are preparing to rush through a bill to ratify any Brexit deal Mr Johnson is able to agree this week in Brussels in time for Britain to leave on the EU on October 31.

+Mr Javid tweeted: “On 6th November I’ll deliver Britain’s first Budget after Brexit and set out our plan to shape the economy and deliver our infrastructure revolution.”

+Responding to the announcement, shadow chancellor John McDonnell said: “We expect more of the same.
+An electioneering stunt rather than a budget to rebuild our stalling economy and reset the direction of our country.”

-However, with no Commons majority, it is questionable how much, if any, of the proposed legislation ministers can get through Parliament before a general election.
+With no Commons majority, it is questionable how much of the proposed legislation in the Queen’s Speech ministers can get through Parliament before a general election.

-Labour has dismissed the decision to hold a Queen’s Speech before the Government goes to the country as a “cynical stunt” intended to lay the ground for an election.
+Labour has dismissed the decision to hold the speech before the Government goes to the country as a “cynical stunt” intended to lay the ground for an election.

 Shadow home secretary Diane Abbott said: “This Queen’s Speech is farcical.